 - Start looking at seed catalogs.
 Yay!

-I have to run to catch my flight, but the January Garden Checklist printable is here, if you’d like to have it handy.
-This also marks year two of The Kitchen Garten blog, and I’m so incredibly thankful for you!
+The January Garden Checklist printable is below, if you’d like to have it handy.
+This also marks year four of The Kitchen Garten blog, and I’m so incredibly thankful for you!
 Without readers and the fantastic comments and emails, writing wouldn’t be nearly as much fun!
 Have a great week and happy gardening!!